Holocaust Memoirs, Testimonies, Histories

 #Levi, Primo.
 The Drowned and the Saved.
 New York: Summit Books, 1988.

 #Levi, Primo.
-If This is a Man and The Truce.
+If this is a Man and The Truce.
 Trans.
 Stuart Woolf.
 Afterword by the author.
 London: Abacus, 1987.

 #Levi, Primo.
 Survival in Auschwitz and The Reawakening: Two Memoirs.
 Trans. from the Italian Stuart Woolf.
 New York: Summit, 1985.

-*Lieblich, Ruthka, Ruthka: A Diary Of War.
+*Lieblich, Ruthka, Ruthka: A Diary of War.
 Trans. from the Polish and ed.
 Jehoshua and Anna Eibeshitz.
 Brooklyn, NY: Remember, 1993.
 [Covers Aug.
 1940 to Dec.
 1942; died in Auschwitz in 1943]

 Lilienheim, Henry.
 The Aftermath: A Survivor’s Odyssey Through War-Torn Europe.
 Montreal: DC Books, 1994.